Pinafore

 Quilted clothes has existed for a very long time, it is even impossible to say when it appeared.
 Until the 18th century, quilted garments were most commonly used as underwear, such as a petticoat or doublet.

-Men’s style in women’s wear is not a very old trend, a little over 100 years old.
-Men’s and women’s clothing has always been different.
+Men’s style in women’s wear is not a very old trend — it is just over 100 years old.
+Men’s and women’s clothing has traditionally been different.

 Jewel Book of the Duchess Anna of Bavaria (de.
 Kleinodienbuch der Herzogin Anna von Bayern), 1552 – 1555, by Hans Mielich.